firesim/firesim/test/incremental/README.md

 Tests the incremental building capabilities of the system.
 The test procedure is fairly specific, so it's best to always use the test.py script to test this.

-Incremental builds means that sw\_manager won't rebuild images from the base unless it's the first time building it.
+Incremental builds means that FireMarshal won't rebuild images from the base unless it's the first time building it.
 All subsequent builds will copy over any files in the overlay or file list and re-run the guest-init.